santhoshmeda/iot-310/week2/lab2/README.md

 "Docker provides a method of developing, shipping, and running applications.
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.
 The isolation and security allow you to run many containers simultaneously on a given host.
 Containers are lightweight because they don’t need the extra load of a hypervisor, but run directly within the host machine’s kernel.
 This means you can run more containers on a given hardware combination than if you were using virtual machines.
 You can even run Docker containers within host machines that are actually virtual machines!"
 [Source](https://docs.docker.com/engine/docker-overview/)

-Let's discuss what containers (in context of Docker) are:
-- An **image** in the Docker context is the binary file that contains your code, your code packages, and any system level dependencies.
-- A **container** is an instance of an image.
+In the context of Docker, an **image** is the binary file that contains your code, your code packages, and any system level dependencies.
+A **container** is an instance of an image.

-Now that may not mean a lot right now, but let's analyze containers against VMs because there are similarities.
-Here are some high-levelSo let's breakdown what this means...
+This will make more sense during the lab.
+Right now, it's important to note that at a high-level the following points are key takeaways for containers [Source](https://docs.docker.com/engine/docker-overview/#what-can-i-use-docker-for):

+- Fast, consistent delivery of your applications
+    - Work in standardized environments using local containers which provide your applications and services.
-    -
+- Responsive deployment and scaling
-    - Containers don't require resource allocation upfront similar to how VMs do, however you can set resource limits per container.
-    - The best analogy for containers vs. VMs is:
-        - VMs are like houses, Containers are apartments

-We know from working with VMs that they are heavyweight (however, lighter than provisioning bare metal services).
+    - Because of the portability and how lightweight Docker is, you can dynamically manage workloads, scale up/tear down services with ease in near real-time.
+- Running more workloads on the same hardware
+    - You can increase app density on the same hardware over hypervisor-based virtual machines, so you can use more of your compute capacity to achieve your business goals.
+Docker is perfect for high density environments and for small and medium deployments where you need to do more with fewer resources (e.g. the Raspberry Pi).

+Let's get into it!

+## Up and Running with Docker

 ## Docker Hub Overview